Empowering undocumented young people in their pursuit of college, career and citizenship

 For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 She has developed innovative programs in schools, housing projects, and detention facilities.
 Her artistic and educational work with youth has been exhibited and published widely in college textbooks, literary anthologies, magazines, and national newspapers, including The New York Times, The Wall Street Journal, The Los Angeles Times, and The Harvard Educational Review.

-Outside of her work with E4FC, Katharine serves on the Leadership Committee of the California Immigrant Policy Center (CIPC), the University of California Office of the President's Advisory Group of Undocumented Students, and the National Advisory Board of TheDream.US.
+Outside of her work with E4FC, Katharine serves on University of California President Janet Napolitano's Advisory Group of Undocumented Students, the Leadership Committee of the California Immigrant Policy Center (CIPC), and the National Advisory Board of TheDream.US.
 She is also an advisor to the Nelson Fund at The Silicon Valley Community Foundation, where she has overseen the fund's philanthropic investments in arts and education since 2001.

 Alejandra is a graduate of the University of Southern California where she received a Bachelor of Science in Public Policy, Management, and Planning.
 She is a first generation college student and the first woman in her family to earn a graduate degree, obtaining a Master of Social Work at the University of Washington.
 As the daughter and family member of former and current undocumented immigrants, Alejandra learned early on about the injustice of the U.S. immigration system, which has led her to work to on issues directly impacting immigrants and on larger systematic changes.
 She has been a student organizer, organized social workers, and worked at immigrant serving non-profit organizations.
 Prior to joining E4FC, Alejandra worked as a Program Manager at Mission Asset Fund, managing Lending Circles for Dreamers and other social loan programs.
 Alejandra spends her free time doing social justice organizing, traveling, going to concerts, and training for half marathons.